Portfolio vs. Resume: What They Include and When to Use Them

 What is a portfolio?

 A portfolio is a collection of material and information that provides visual examples of the work you've done in a professional field.
-Providing a hiring manager or prospective client with samples of the best work you've done is an effective way to show the skills and abilities you have as a professional.
+Providing a hiring manager or prospective client with samples of the best work you've done is an effective way to show the skills and abilities you possess.
 Instead of reading about your abilities, hiring managers get to see real-life examples of the work you do, which is useful for gauging whether you'd be a good fit for the company and the position.

 What does a portfolio typically include?